QuallityControll/Face_Recognition/README.md

       ```python setup.py develop```

-4) Use the command to import the face recognition package (use the following command):
+4) Use the command to start the face recognition package after running the setup.py file (use the following command):

      ```import face_recognition as fr```